-- Establish community gardens, farmers markets, and farm-toschool/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for Child Development Centers, Family Child Care, schools, after-school programs, and youth centers that ensure children have many opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.
+- Establish community gardens, farmers markets, and farm-toschool/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for child care and Early Childhood Education centers, schools, after-school programs, and youth centers that ensure children have many opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.